How to Start a Blog - For 2021 & Beyond

 Your list can be shorter/longer, more detailed/less detailed than mine is, it does not matter.

-In this list lies your ideal Blog niche/topic/domain, so let’s filter it down.
+In this list lies your ideal Blog topic, so let’s filter it down.

-In my list, I have spend a long time playing Tennis, but I have recently started to learn the intricacies of Gardening and playing the Guitar, thus I am going to eliminate the latter ones from the list.
+In my list, I have spent a long time playing Tennis, but I have recently started to learn the intricacies of Gardening and playing the Guitar, thus I am going to eliminate the latter ones from the list.

 And then there were two!

 Of the two options, I would choose Tennis over Photography.
 I have played the sport for 5+ years, I actively follow it, and I love discussing it.

 So, Tennis it is!

 The above was an example on how one can go about choosing a Blog niche from their Passions.
 My list will be different than mine, but the filtering criteria remains the same.
 If you are still confused on deciding what to choose, reach out to me here.

 3 Steps to launch your blog today

 Now that we have our blog niche, let’s launch it!